Ni una menos

-Ni una menos (/es/; Spanish for "Not one [woman] less") is a Latin American fourth-wave grassroots feminist movement, which started in Argentina and has spread across several Latin American countries, that campaigns against gender-based violence.
+Ni una menos (/es/; Spanish for "Not one [woman] less") is a Hispanic American fourth-wave grassroots feminist movement, which started in Argentina and has spread across several Hispanic American countries, that campaigns against gender-based violence.
 This mass mobilization comes as a response to various systemic issues that proliferate violence against women.
-In its official website, Ni una menos defines itself as a "collective scream against machista violence."
+On its official website, Ni una menos defines itself as a "collective scream against machista violence."
 The campaign was started by a collective of Argentine female artists, journalists and academics, and has grown into "a continental alliance of feminist forces".
 Social media was an essential factor in the propagation of the Ni Una Menos movement to other countries and regions.
 The movement regularly holds protests against femicides, but has also touched on topics such as gender roles, sexual harassment, gender pay gap, sexual objectification, legality of abortion, sex workers' rights and transgender rights.

 The collective takes its name from a 1995 phrase by Mexican poet and activist Susana Chávez, "Ni una muerta más" (Spanish for "Not one more [woman] dead"), in protest to the female homicides in Ciudad Juárez.
-Chávez herself was assassinated in 2011, moment in which the phrase became a "symbol of struggle".
+Chávez herself was assassinated in 2011, after which the phrase became a "symbol of struggle".